SwatiSethee/Inflation-Forecasting-using-SARIMAX-and-NKPC-Economic-Model/README.md

 # Inflation-Forecasting-using-SARIMAX-and-NKPC-Economic-Model
 ### Objective of the Project:

-1.	*Use SARIMAX Modelling to forecast monthly inflation rate in India with Bank rate as the exogenous variable*
+1.	*Use SARIMAX Modelling to forecast monthly inflation rate in India using Bank rate as the exogenous variable*
 2.  *Estimate monthly inflation  by economic Modelling using the New Keynesian Phillips Curve*

 **Compare which model is a better fit to actual data using Residual Mean Squared Error as the estimator.